Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

-Following Section 4 of \cite{2022Antoja}, we use a one-dimensional frequency analysis to measure the oscillations in $V_R$ over a limited range in Galactic longitude since we do not have complete coverage of the disk.
-We measure $V_R$ vs. $L_Z^{\frac{n-1}{n+1}}$ where $n$ is the MW circular velocity slope and $L_Z$ is the angular momentum defined as $L_Z= RV_Z$.
-For a circular velocity curve of the form $V_c$($R$) $= V_0$($\frac{R}{R_0}$)$^n$, for example, as from a power-law potential, this expression for the independent variable removes the dependence of the winding rate on $R$.
-This gives a relationship between the frequency of the $V_R$ oscillations and the time the arms have been winding since pericenter passages of the perturber.
-We adopt a flat circular velocity curve for the MW \citep{2023Poder, 2024Binney_vasiliev}, meaning $n=0$, so we use $L_Z^{-1}$.
+We measure the frequency of oscillations in $V_R$ versus $L_Z^{\frac{n-1}{n+1}}$ where $n$ is the MW circular velocity slope and $L_Z$ is the angular momentum defined as $L_Z= R \times V_\phi$.
+For a circular velocity curve of the form $V_c$($R$) $= V_0$($\frac{R}{R_0}$)$^n$, using $L_Z^{\frac{n-1}{n+1}}$ as the independent variable removes the dependence of the spiral arm winding rate on $R$.
+We also assume that the orbits of the stars in the plane of the disk can be described by the epicycle approximation.
+These result in a relationship between the frequency of the $V_R$ versus $L_Z^{\frac{n-1}{n+1}}$ oscillations and the time the arms have been winding since pericenter passages of the perturber.
+See also the discussion of Equation 7 in \cite{2022Antoja}.
+We adopt a flat circular velocity curve for the MW \citep{2023Poder, 2024Binney_vasiliev}, $n=0$, which corresponds to $L_Z^{-1}$.
 We explore the impact of this choice later in this section.
 For this analysis, we select the MRi region MSTO anticenter sample with an $R$ range of $8<R<23$ kpc, and $Z<5$ kpc, as used in Section \ref{sec:MRi}, and an $l$ range of $175^\circ <l<185^\circ$.

 Figure \ref{fig:VR_Lz} shows the median $V_R$ in bins of $L_Z$ (similar to the right-most panel in Figure 24 in \citealt{2022Antoja}).
 We compute the median $V_R$ in 75 bins over a range in $L_Z$ between 2000 to 4500 km s$^{-1}$ kpc.
-The error bars are calculated using bootstrap sampling of the $V_R$ measurements at each $L_Z$.
-The $-V_R$ dip at $L_Z$ $\sim$ 3000 is in the region we associate with the MRi.
+The error bars represent the standard error on the mean $V_R$.
+The blue vertical line indicates the $L_Z$ associated with the center of the MRi region, $R=16$ kpc, which corresponds to the location of the $-V_R$ dip.

-We compute a Fast Fourier Transform (FFT) in the $V_R$ versus $L_Z^{\frac{n-1}{n+1}}$ to measure the frequency of $V_R$ in $L_Z^{\frac{n-1}{n+1}}$.
+We compute a Fast Fourier Transform (FFT) to measure the frequency of $V_R$ in $L_Z^{\frac{n-1}{n+1}}$.
 We can then relate the peak frequencies to the pericenter time as described below.